EM4Volts/NAWA/README.md

 If the weapon you wanna put in came with a misctex file or folder delete them, currently the tool does not support adding custom misctex (soon added)

-If you have added a weapon folder white NAWM is running rechoose the mods folder to refresh the list (to be changed soon)
+If you have added a weapon folder white NAWA is running rechoose the mods folder to refresh the list (to be changed soon)

-**HOW TO USE NAWM:**
+**HOW TO USE NAWA:**

 Select the weapon you want to edit the Name, Stats and more in the list on the top right